daniellearsenault/assign_CDS_db_names/README.md

 # assign_CDS_db_names
-Add organism names to to CDS databanks downloaded from NCBI nucleotide
+Add organism names to CDS databanks downloaded from NCBI nucleotide

 Example for how to return all complete genomes of certain organelles resricted to a taxonomic classification, using NCBI nucleotide:
 (Chloroplast [Title] OR Plastid[Title]) AND complete[Title] AND genome[Title] AND refseq[filter] AND Chlorophyta[Organism]